 - Solitary tests apply a certain pressure on the design of the system.
 They clearly indicate the design flaws that might exist.
 Sociable tests on the other hand don’t provide such useful feedback about the design of the system because they are inherently farther removed from the details.

 - Sociable tests are highly susceptible to cascading failures.
-We’re going to ellaborate further on this issue in the next post.
+We’re going to elaborate further on this issue in a next post.

 Do not bet on only a single category of these tests!
 Applying all of these categories to the system is the best way to achieve a well-tested code-base.
 However, a surprisingly large number of development teams have made the mistake of applying a testing pyramid that is upside down.
 Such an “ice cream cone” shaped automated testing strategy implies that there are more sociable tests than solitary tests.
 This anti-pattern usually stems from an overreliance on manual testing and/or a lack of applying the Test-Driven Development process.